Image of an egg cell moving down the fallopian tube in the act of ovulation

 Ovulation and fertility tracking

 Fertility tracking is more complex than just finding out the fertile window.
 To do this effectively it’s important to take other factors into account, such as period length and sperm survival.
 There is a knowledge gap around the menstrual cycle.
-If you’re curious about learning more about your body and the menstrual cycle, check out the Cycle Matters hub for more content on female health.
+If you’re curious about learning more about your body and the menstrual cycle, check out Cycle Matters for more content on female health.

 Natural Cycles and ovulation